dpb3k/nametunes/README.md

-# NameThatTune
+# NameTunes

-**NameThatTune** is a music-based trivia app that tests your ability to identify songs based on short audio snippets.
+**NameTunes** is a music-based trivia app that tests your ability to identify songs based on short audio snippets.
 Players are presented with a song clip and must guess the correct track from a list of multiple choices.

 ---